Contact us on WhatsApp: +33 6 95 73 52 90

 Love liking things?
 Say kiffer!
 “Je kiffe ce film!”
 (I love this movie!)

-Example: “Chocolatine” is used in some parts of France, while “Pain au chocolat” is used in others, both referring to the same pastry.
+A great example is the word “Chocolatine” that is a word used in some parts of France, while “Pain au chocolat” is used in others, both referring to the same pastry.

 In the digital age, technology has significantly influenced the evolution and dissemination of slang, and French is no exception.
 The internet, social media platforms, and messaging apps have become hotbeds for the creation and spread of new slang terms among the French, especially the younger generation.

-• SMS Language (Langage SMS): With the advent of text messaging, a new form of French slang, often referred to as “Langage SMS,” has emerged.
+• SMS: With the advent of text messaging, a new form of French slang, often referred to as “Langage SMS” has emerged.
 It involves abbreviating words and using numerals for sounds to keep messages short and swift.
 For example, “C” is used for “C’est” (it is), and “2m1” represents “demain” (tomorrow).

 • Anglicisms: The global influence of English, particularly through technology and pop culture, has led to the incorporation of English words into French slang.
 Terms like “cool,” “fun,” and “weekend” are commonly used in informal French conversations.

-• Emojis and Symbols: The use of emojis and symbols to convey emotions, reactions, and responses is prevalent in digital communication.
+• Emojis: The use of emojis and symbols to convey emotions, reactions, and responses is prevalent in digital communication.
 For example, “😂” is widely used to indicate laughter, while “👍” signifies approval.

 Share this article